mmiller42/attn-github/README.md

 A Chrome extension that shows lists of pull requests that require your attention.

+It shows up to four lists of pull requests that require your attention.
+The lists are:

+* Your pull requests which have been reviewed and are ready to be merged
+* Your pull requests which have had changes requested or comments that need to be addressed
+* Your pull requests that have not been reviewed by enough users yet
+* Other users' pull requests for which your review has been requested

 ## Installation/Usage

 1. Clone this repository to your computer.